-The government provides various schemes for the weaker or vulnerable sections of society to improve the condition of their lives by offering them educational facilities, employment opportunities, livelihoods, affordable healthcare access and other necessary amenities.
-Some of them, focus on economic empowerment, are described below.
+The government provides various schemes for the weaker or vulnerable sections of society to improve the condition of their lives by offering them educational facilities, employment opportunities, livelihoods, affordable healthcare access, and other necessary amenities.
+Some of them, focus on economic empowerment, which is described below.

-- SRMS was started in 2007 with an objective to rehabilitate the remaining manual scavengers and their dependents in alternate occupations.
+- SRMS was started in 2007 to rehabilitate the remaining manual scavengers and their dependents in alternate occupations.

-- Features include one-time cash assistance, training with a stipend and concessional loans with a subsidy for engaging in alternate occupation.
+- Features include one-time cash assistance, training with a stipend, and concessional loans with a subsidy for engaging in an alternate occupation.

 - This scheme has an objective to “fight poverty through entrepreneurship”.